Hong Kong Wetland Park

 Hong Kong Wetland Park is a conservation, education and tourism facility, located at the northern part of Tin Shui Wai, in Yuen Long.
-It was to be an ecological mitigation area (EMA) for the wetlands lost due to Tin Shui Wai New Town development.
+It was to be an ecological mitigation area (EMA) for the wetlands lost due to Tin Shui Wai New Town development, in the New Territories.

 The Hong Kong Wetland Park comprises a 10000 m2 visitor centre, Wetland Interactive World, and a 60 ha Wetland Reserve.
 The Wetland Interactive World has themed exhibition galleries, a theatre, a souvenir shop, an indoor play area (swamp adventure) and a resource centre.